 Football provides another opportunity for the Club to utilise its business expertise as a force for positive change at both individual and community level.
-In collaboration with the Hong Kong Football Association and NGO partners, the Club has initiated the JC Youth Football Development programme to bring professional coaching, as well as leadership and life skills training, to Hong Kong’s young people - helping them grow physically, mentally and socially.
+In collaboration with Manchester United, the Hong Kong Football Association and NGO partners, the Club has initiated the JC Youth Football Development programme to bring professional coaching, as well as leadership and life skills training, to Hong Kong’s young people - helping them grow physically, mentally and socially.
 Several have already been inspired to give back, sharing their learning as community football coaches.